Bank Secrecy Act: History

 The statute has been amended several times, including provisions in Title III of the USA PATRIOT Act, which amended the BSA to require financial institutions to establish anti-money-laundering programs by establishing internal policies, procedures, and controls, designating compliance officers, providing ongoing employee training, and testing their programs through independent audits.
 There was an attempt to include another amendment in 2018, called the Illicit Arts and Antiquities Trafficking Prevention Act (IAATP).
 As the name implies, its aim was to restrict illegal trafficking of art in the United States which has the highest rates of money laundering in the world.
 It was not passed in the United States House of Representatives.
 This was because the aim of the IAATP did not directly correspond with the aim of the BSA which, according to Congressman Luke Messer, sponsor of the bill, is to "counteract terrorist financing and crack down on terrorist organizations like ISIS".

+Advisory Group

+The Bank Secrecy Act Advisory Group (BSAAG) is a U.S. government–private sector forum established in 1992 by the U.S. Department of the Treasury.
+Its primary purpose is to enhance collaboration between financial institutions, law enforcement agencies, and regulators in implementing and improving anti-money laundering (AML) policies under the BSA.
+Over the years, the BSAAG has played a crucial role in shaping U.S. AML regulations and ensuring that the BSA remains responsive to new financial technologies and criminal tactics.
+Its recommendations have influenced major reforms, including those stemming from the USA PATRIOT Act and recent updates under the Anti-Money Laundering Act of 2020.

+The BSAAG provides a forum for representatives from government agencies and financial institutions to: